gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 robust.
 Its depth of handling is related to maximum network path reordering that the receiver expects to see during the SCTP association.
-However as the actual reordering in number of packets is a combination of how delayed one packet may be compared to another times the actual packet rate this can grow for some applications and may need to be tuned.
+However as the actual reordering in number of packets is a combination of how delayed one packet may be compared to another, times the actual packet rate, this value can grow for some applications and may need to be tuned.
 Thus, having the potential for setting this a more suitable value depending on the use case should be considered.